Macrometacorp/docs/docs/collections/documents/create-document-store.md

 This page explains how to create a new Document Store collection.

-## Create a Document Store Collection with the API

 Use our interactive API Reference with code generation in 18 programming languages to [create a Document Store Collection](https://macrometa.com/docs/api#/operations/handleCommandPost:CreateCollection).

-## Create a Document Store Collection with an SDK
+### Create a Document Store Collection with an SDK

 The below example shows the steps for connecting a fabric and then creating a collection called `employees`.